scheuermann-daniel/CS1080-Github-Cheatsheet/README.md

 ## Part Two: Pushing changes to Github
 ![image](https://github.com/user-attachments/assets/d9868482-f321-4033-84da-0149f6253ada)

-### Repeat the following whenever you make changes or add files:
+### Repeat the following in your terminal when you're ready to send your changes to Github:
+Make sure to run each command separately

+---

 #### <code> git add . </code>
 - This adds your file to a 'queue'